gvwilson/sdxpy/src/bonus/index.md

 Since functions are objects,
 they can have attributes.
-The function `dir` (short for "directory") returns a list of those attributes' names:
+The function `dir` (short for "directory") returns a list of their names:

 [% inc pat="func_dir.*" fill="py out" %]